TorkamaniLab/rna_seq/README.md

 - Trimming and aligning the reads for a sample.
 - Counting the reads that align to various genomic features.

+**Important**: This pipeline does not attempt any further analysis like DESeq or GSEA.

 This pipeline is designed to run on a cluster environment, though some slight modification of the run script will cause it to run locally.